 Specific mitigation measures will be included in the design plans and permit applications.
 A Project Mitigation Summary "Green Sheet," which identifies proposed mitigation, is included at the end of this section.
-A list of community enhancements above and beyond what is required was developed in cooperation with the local community.
-This list is included at the end of the Green Sheet.

 4.1 Rules that Guide Right-of-Way Acquisition and Relocation